skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 |   ``tap2sna.py @game.t2s``

 will create ``game.z80`` as if the arguments specified in ``game.t2s`` had been given on the command line.
+When ``tap2sna.py`` reads arguments from a file whose name ends with '.t2s', the output snapshot filename defaults to the name of that arguments file with '.t2s' replaced by either '.z80' or '.szx' (depending on the value of the ``DefaultSnapshotFormat`` configuration parameter).

 CONFIGURATION
 =============